ombulabs/blog/_posts/2019-11-27-making-your-clients-better-product-owners.markdown

 ## Conclusion

-Communicating clearly is key to making your clients better Product Owners and having in mind "red-flag" behaviours and a Scrum Master that knows how to identify them and steer the client back to the Product Owner track.
+Communicating clearly is key to making your clients better Product Owners and having in mind "red-flag" behaviors.
+It is also key to count with a Scrum Master who knows how to identify red flags and steer the client back to the Product Owner track.
 These strategies should help.